Syllabus

 The schedule is subject to change

 The nature of the Web is rapid, constant evolution and change.
-I may modify the course schedule as necessary, perhaps to accommodate a guest speaker or examination of a new technology.
+The Course Schedule may be modified as necessary, perhaps to allow examination of a new technology.